kallepalomaki/Musical-Saw/README.md

 6) In build phases headers add AppConfig.h

-7) Add all the png images into resources directory.
+7) Add all the png images into Resources directory.

 6) Under proj.ios_mac/ios drag icon*.png files to right places in Images.xcassets